FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Dataset

 \subsection{3D Face Capture}

 We use a multi-view 3D reconstruction system to capture the raw mesh model for the datasets.
-The multi-view system consists of 68 DSLR cameras, 30 of which capture 8K images focusing on front side, and the other cameras capture 4K level images for the side part.
-The camera shutters are synced to be triggered within $5$ms. We spend six months to invite 938 people to be our capturing subjects.
-The subjects are between 16 and 70 years old, and are mostly from Asia.
-We follow FaceWarehouse\cite{cao2013facewarehouse} which asks each subject to perform 20 specific expressions including neutral expression for capturing.
-The total reconstructed number reach to roughly 18,760, which is the largest amount comparing to previous expression controlled 3D face datasets.
-The reconstructed model is triangle mesh with roughly 2 million vertices and 4 million triangle faces.
-The meta information for each subject is recorded, including age, gender, and job (by voluntary).
+The multi-view system consists of 68 DSLR cameras, 30 of which capture 8K images focusing on the front side, and the other cameras capture 4K level images for the side part.
+The camera shutters are synced to be triggered within $5$ms. We spend six months inviting 897 people to be our capturing subjects.
+The subjects are between 16 and 70 years old and are mostly from Asia.
+We follow FaceWarehouse\cite{cao2013facewarehouse} which asks each subject to perform 20 specific expressions including the neutral expression for capturing.
+The total reconstructed number reaches roughly $17,940$, which is the largest amount compared to previous expression-controlled 3D face datasets.
+The reconstructed model is a triangle mesh with roughly 2 million vertices and 4 million triangle faces.
+The meta-information for each subject is recorded voluntarily, including age, gender, and job.
 We show the statistical information about the subjects in our dataset in Figure~\ref{fig:statistic}.